Hammer Horror: How Christopher Lee's Dracula Rebooted A Genre

 Left: Veronica Carlson with Christopher Lee in a publicity portrait issued for the film, 'Dracula Has Risen from the Grave', United Kingdom, 1968.
 (Photo by Silver Screen Collection/Getty Images) Right: Poster for 'The Devil Rides Out' (1968).
 Source: IMD

-In the daring '60s, horror films enjoyed a renaissance thanks to the creepy performances of Peter Cushing and Christopher Lee in Hammer Horror films -- a reimagining of scary movies for the changing times.
+In the daring '60s, horror films enjoyed a renaissance thanks to the eerie performances of Peter Cushing and Christopher Lee in Hammer Horror films -- a reimagining of scary movies for the changing times.
 Hammer, a British production company, packed its movies with castles, atmosphere, macabre monsters and seductive damsels (who themselves might be monsters as well).
 Hammer films brought more chills and sex appeal to a genre that had thrived in the Universal era but had been dormant.
 Viewers in the U.K. and the United States loved the stylish new interpretations of known entities like Dracula and Frankenstein.

 It was a different sort of British Invasion -- while bands like The Beatles and the Rolling Stones were taking the States by storm with their mop top hairdos and skinny suits, Hammer Horror was ripping through American movie theaters.
 These films were nothing like young, American audiences had ever seen.
 It was atmospheric, gory, and very cheap.
 Hammer Horror films had many of the same central characters as the Universal horror films - Dracula, Frankenstein’s Monster, and the Mummy - but the versions from London had a little more flair.